mspncp/gosu-wiki/To Do.md

   * COMMON\_CPP\_FILES in Rakefile should contain the headers!
   * Fix: Mouse position on Linux is always reported to be inside the window
   * Use big texture for LargeImage if possible
+  * See if Gosu can be made to use BGRA again because it is apparently faster on OSX/iOS
 ## Gosu 0.9.x+
   * Redesign (see forum) drawing interface
   * Rewrite Gosu::Input with support for multiple gamepads and analog joysticks, serializable button IDs, …